 Marc Devigne as Xavier in Shadowlands episode 2 ‘Pygmalion Revisited’

 Marc and I got together yesterday to watch the footage from the shoot and make some selections together.
 Since this is a story about a relationship, I wanted to continue to share the film making process with him.
 Marc has a great instinct and his opinion has been invaluable throughout this journey.
-We’re so excited to share the film with you on the film festival circuit and on TV in Spring 2018!
+We’re so excited to share the miniseries with you!